Lucky Ward: Murders

 Ward is accused of targeting homeless women and trans women.
-At trial, the state attempted to prove that the murders of Long and Rodriquez were part of the “same scheme or course of conduct.”
+At trial, the state's case was the murders of Long and Rodriquez were part of the “same scheme or course of conduct.”
 Ward is challenging this finding on appeal.
 Each victim was allegedly strangled, but none were sexually assaulted.

 While Ward awaited trial for Long and Rodriguez's murder, law enforcement endeavored to link him to several other unsolved murders.
 One of these was the 1985 murder of Birdell Louis.
 Ward was not considered a suspect in Louis's death until 2013 and only because of law enforcements express intent to try to link him to other crimes; during trial, it was revealed that the Long investigation's lead detective directed a cold case detective to look for unsolved strangulation cases that police might be able to link to Ward.
 The cold case of a woman named Birdell Louis was identified because it had occurred when Ward was not in prison; her body had been found behind a gas station near downtown Houston.
 Initially, the primary suspect in Louis's murder was her abusive ex-boyfriend who had reportedly choked and threatened her shortly before her death; but that investigation was, for unknown reasons, abandoned.
 During Ward's trial, a latent print examiner testified that Ward's palm print could not be excluded as a match to a partial palm print lifted from a pair of glasses found near Louis's body.
 No other physical evidence linked Ward to the murder.
 Louis's ex-boyfriend's fingerprints were never obtained or compared to the prints found at the crime scene; not was his DNA collected or his profile compared to the many items from which Ward was excluded.
 Ward was not indicted for Louis's murder, but details of the crime were presented to his jury in 2020 as if he had been the perpetrator.